Fula people: Migration

 Evidence of Fulani migration as a whole, from the Western to Eastern Sudan is very fragmentary.
-Delafosse, one of the earliest enquirers into Fulani history and customs, principally relying on oral tradition, estimated that Fulani migrants left Fuuta-Tooro, and Macina, towards the east, between the eleventh and the fourteenth centuries.
+Delafosse, one of the earliest enquirers into Fulani history and customs, principally relying on oral tradition, estimated that Fulani migrants left Fuuta-Tooro heading east between the eleventh and the fourteenth centuries.
 By the 15th century, there was a steady flow of Fulɓe immigrants into Hausaland and, later on, Bornu.
-Their presence in Baghirmi was later recorded when Fulani fought as allies, to Dokkenge or Birni Besif, when he founded Massenya (a Chadian town), early in the 16th century.

-By the end of the 18th century, Fulani settlements were dotted all over the Benue River valley and its tributaries.
+Their presence in Baghirmi was recorded early in the 16th century.
+By the end of the 18th century, Fulani settlements were dotted all along the Benue River valley and its tributaries.
 They spread eastwards towards Garoua and Rey Bouba, and southwards towards the Faro River, to the foot of the Mambilla Plateau, which they would later ascend in subsequent years.
 The heaviest concentrations of their settlements were at Gurin, Chamba territory, Cheboa, Turua and Bundang.
-These so-called "Benue-Fulani" reduced the frequency with which they moved from place to place.
-The number of years they stayed at one spot depended on two factors: the reaction of the earlier settlers of that locality to their presence, and how satisfactory the conditions were, i.e., availability of pastures for their cattle.

-Settlement and Islam
+Today, Fula oral historians recognize three different Fuuta, or Fula lands: Fuuta Kingi, meaning 'Old Fuuta', encompassing the Tagant Plateau, the Assaba Region, the Hodh, Futa Toro and the area around Nioro du Sahel; Fuuta Keyri, 'New Fuuta', includes Futa Djallon, Massina, Sokoto, and the Adamawa Region; Fuuta Jula is the diaspora of Fula traders and emigrants in other regions.